Reduced blood circulation and hypertension caused by cutaneous folds

 The blood vessels get folded along with the skin.

-Varicose veins or Spider veins
+Varicose veins or spider veins

 Cutaneous folds and their crossings block the flow in the veins